 The Spanish Steps – The Trinità dei Monti steps

-The Spanish steps once provided a link between a part of the city that was occupied by the French and the area below, held by a colony of Spaniards.
-Most importantly, the steps provided a place where people could meet, relax and enjoy the surroundings.
+The Spanish steps once linked two parts of the city, where the French occupied one side, and a colony of Spaniards held the other.
+Most importantly, the steps provided a place to meet, relax, and enjoy the surroundings.
 The Spanish steps are located on Piazza di Spagna.

 The Trevi Fountain

 One of the most famous fountains in Rome.
 The Trevi fountain is another Rome attraction that has appeared in a movie – “La Dolce Vita.”
 The fountain is sculptured against the backdrop of Palazzo Poli.
 The theme of the Trevi Fountain is Triton taming Oceanus’ shell-shaped chariot drawn by sea horses.
-The fountain got a new lighting system, making it super popular evening attraction for picture taking.
+The fountain has new lighting system makes it a popular evening attraction for picture-taking.
 Don’t forget to toss a coin before you leave the fountain.
-The money gathered from the fountain go to charity.
+The money gathered from the fountain goes to charity.
 The Trevi Fountain is located on Piazza de Trevi.

 The Capitol Hill Rome

 Campidoglio was the center of the government of ancient Rome.
 Michelangelo designed Campidoglio – The Capitol Hill.
-Three palaces – the Palazzo Nuovo, the Palazzo Senatorio and the Palazzo dei Conservatori border Campidoglio.
-The Capitol Hill is a must visit at night from where you can admire Rome.
-You can look down on the Forum from two lookouts they have up there.
+Three palaces – the Palazzo Nuovo, the Palazzo Senatorio, and the Palazzo dei Conservatori border Campidoglio.
+Capitol Hill is a must-visit at night from where you can admire Rome.
+You can look down on the Forum from the two lookouts they have up there.
 There is a museum and a church if you want to do more sightseeing.
-Mount the slow staircase uphill, right behind the Vittorio Emanuele II monument and let Michelangelo impress you.
+Mount the slow staircase uphill behind the Vittorio Emanuele II monument, and let Michelangelo impress you.

 Campo de Fiori

-Campo dè Fiori is a picturesque market by daytime which comes alive at night when the streets fill with the restaurants and bars.
-For centuries Camp dè Fiori was the stage for public executions.
+Campo dè Fiori is a picturesque market that comes alive at night when the streets are filled with restaurants and bars.
+For centuries, Camp dè Fiori was the stage for public executions.
 The statue of Bruno Giordano, Dominican Friar, Philosopher, Mathematician, and Astronomer, indicates the exact point of his burning alive killing.
-Visit the nearby historical streets, such as Via dei Baullari, Via dei Cappellari or Via dei Giubbonari, which are lined with an assortment of small shops still bearing the name of artisans who once worked there.
+Visit the nearby historical streets, such as Via dei Baullari, Via dei Cappellari, or Via dei Giubbonari, which are lined with several small shops still bearing the names of artisans who once worked there.

 Places to visit in Rome in 2 days